About this listing

-Great location, city getaway, 98% walk score, next to the Convention Center, no additional costs or fees.
-Includes breakfast, snacks, WiFi, parking.
+Great location, 98% walk score, next to the Convention Center, no additional costs or fees.
+Includes breakfast, snacks, WiFi, street parking, washer/dryer.
 Read the reviews and know I'll do everything I can to make your stay wonderful.
-Rates start at $99.
+Rates from $99 to $219 -- like hotels, depending on season or special events.

 Greetings from Seattle!
 Thanks for considering my place.
 I've worked to make this the best Airbnb deal in downtown Seattle -- no deposit required or cleaning fee, no "check-out checklist" to clean, change linens or do laundry before leaving -- you just leave when you're ready and Nadia, the world's best housekeeper, will go in and make the place fresh and ready for the next guests.
 Unlike hotels, there's no 17.9% hotel occupancy or state taxes, you'll save upwards of $45 a day in parking, and the mini-bar is free.
 The calendar is always up to date, so if you have a few Airbnb reviews or Airbnb-verified information, with Instant Book privileges, you can book immediately.
 Otherwise, drop me a note and let me know a little about yourself and why you're coming to Seattle.